mthvedt/qarth/README.md

 * Straightforward functional design.
 * Polymorphic OAuth requests--support any providers,
 or multiple providers at once, with no additional effort.
-Hides the quirks and off-spec behavior of each OAuth provider.
+* Hides the quirks and off-spec behavior of each OAuth provider.
+No more documentation-chasing.
 * Multimethods for grabbing user IDs from different providers.
 * Comes with implementations for Github, Yahoo!, Facebook, and Google.
 * Standard interface with generic implementations for OAuth2 and